Saving What We Love for Those We Love

-We are currently experiencing a loss of species so great that we are now experiencing the Sixth Great Extinction.
-Contributing factors such as: climate change, human population growth, resource extraction, new recreational technologies, habitat fragmentation and loss, invasive species and new diseases are not slowing down.
+We are currently experiencing a loss of species so great that we are now seeing the Sixth Great Extinction.
+Contributing factors such as: climate change, human population growth, resource extraction, new recreation technologies, habitat fragmentation and loss, invasive species and new diseases are not slowing down.
 We do not want nature to collapse on our watch.

-Highly interactive species (species whose presence maintains the balance of other palnt and animal speceies with the habitat they share) keep our environment healthy and for us to ultimately survive, so must they.
+Highly interactive species (species whose presence maintains the balance of other plant and animal species habitat they share) keep our environment healthy, and for us to ultimately survive, so must they.
 Sadly, we are running out of room for nature.
 Not even our biggest parks are large enough to sustain wildlife for the long run.
-Be we see hope in creating enough Room to Roam© through connectivity: connecting and protecting enough land throughout North America.
+But we see hope in creating enough Room to Roam© through connectivity: connecting and protecting enough land throughout North America.

 Our science-based solution is the creation of four Continental Wildways, large protected corridors of land running coast to coast, and north to south throughout Canada, the U.S. and Mexico — providing enough Room to Roam© to protect wildlife and people for the long-term.
 Our current areas of focus are the Western and Eastern Wildways.
 Learn more about our Wildways.